danielward27/softcvi_validation/README.md

 ## Validation experiments for SoftCVI

-Experiments for validating performance of the Soft Contrastive Variational Inference (SoftCVI):
+Experiments for validating performance of Soft Contrastive Variational Inference (SoftCVI):

 - For a description of the method, see the [arxiv paper](https://arxiv.org/pdf/2407.15687).
 - The implementation is in [pyrox](https://github.com/danielward27/pyrox).